dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 </p>

 You can then either scan the QR code that is created when you take a look at your VPN profile in the DAppNode VPN UI, import the configuration file that you can download or input all the data yourself.

+:tada: Now you're ready to connect to your DAppNode! :tada:

+Disconnect from your DAppNodes WiFi hotspot if connected and connect to your normal WiFi network.

 To check if you have successfully connected to your DAppNode, try opening the [DAppNode Dashboard](http://my.dappnode).